MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 **Commitment shortage** is a measure of a supplier's forecasted commitments and its ability to meet those commitments.
 It's an important KPI that's used to evaluate a supplier's commitments.

 **Commitment shortage** is the ratio of the supplier's forecast that's shared in weekly or daily buckets to the shipments that are received for that period.
-It's calculated by comparing the original promise and the actual delivery, and is expressed as a percentage.
+It's calculated by comparing the original promise and the actual delivery and is expressed as a percentage.
 The following formula is used:

 Commitment shortage = (_Quantity not delivered by the supplier for a period_ &divide; _Commitment quantity by the supplier for the period_) &times; 100